 (2) A structure shall be designed and executed in such a way that it will, during its design service life, with appropriate degrees of reliability and in an economical way:

-sustain all foreseeable and specified actions and influences that are likely to occur during its execution and use;
+— sustain all foreseeable and specified actions and influences that are likely to occur during its execution and use;

-meet the specified serviceability requirements for the structure or a structural member;
+— meet the specified serviceability requirements for the structure or a structural member;

-meet the specified durability requirements for the structure of the structural member.
+— meet the specified durability requirements for the structure of the structural member.

 NOTE Design carried out in accordance with the Eurocodes will satisfy these requirements.